Volunteers contributed more than 300 service hours to the Middle Tennessee community in a single day!

 Members in Motion is a League-wide day of service for all JLN members to unite and give back to our community.
 It is an example of the impact that women who are committed to volunteerism and improving their community can make in a single day.
-On November 6, 2021, more than 100 League members volunteered across Middle Tennessee, serving 13 local agencies: Bonaparte’s Retreat, Book’em, The Branch of Nashville Food Bank, Cheekwood Botanical Gardens, Diaper Connection of Nashville, Good Samaritan Cheer Health & Rehab, Monroe Carell Jr. Children’s Hospital at Vanderbilt, Nashville Food Project, There with Care and Percy Warner Park.
+On March 5, 2022, more than 100 League members volunteered across Middle Tennessee, serving local agencies including Bonaparte’s Retreat, Book’em, Centerstone, Cheekwood, Diaper Connection of Nashville, Monroe Carell Jr. Children’s Hospital at Vanderbilt, There with Care and Percy Warner Park.
 An additional 67 members participated in two remote volunteer opportunities with Children’s Hospital, writing inspirational letters to healthcare workers to thank them for their tireless work during the pandemic and preparing activity kits to help entertain hospitalized children.

 Together, League members: